 The heat in carbon dioxide warms the ocean water.

-The balance here is to make sure that the oceans don't get too warm.
+The most important thing is to make sure that the oceans don’t get too warm.

 Climate stays in balance when we put less carbon dioxide into the air.

-One way is not using cars when not necessary.
+One way is not using cars when not necessary and driving eco friendly cars.

 The composition of our air is part of climate balance.